epiverse-trace/epiparameterDB/README.md

 languages, but also differs from them in the following aspects:

-- `{epireview}`: An R package containing epidemiological parameters for a range of priority pathogens (e.g. Ebola, Lassa SARS).
+- `{epireview}`: An R package containing epidemiological parameters for a range of priority pathogens (e.g. Ebola, Lassa and SARS).
 These can be read into R as tabular data.
 To fully utilise data stored in `{epireview}` we recommend converting the epidemiological parameter of choice into an `<epiparameter>` object using `epiparameter::as_epiparameter()`, see [`data_from_epireview`